pynchmeister/celestia-bundlr/README.md

 ## Notes

-* Intuition is that CIDs can be processed on Celestia (where exactly, is the question--gossip(?)), which route to bundlr, or equivalent service.
+* Intuition is that CIDs can be processed on Celestia (where exactly, is the question--gossipsub(?)), which route to bundlr, or equivalent service.